Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 Like the Duchy of Cornwall, the Crown Estate is a large landowner.
 It owns lands across the UK, including places along Regent Street, St James’s Street and Oxford Circus among other London locations.
 It earns rent from major businesses such as The Carlton Club and Apple store.

-According to Forbes, the Crown Estate was worth USD 19.5 billion in 2021.
+According to Forbes, the Crown Estate was worth USD 19.5 billion (INR 15,92,61 crores approx.) in 2021.
 Under a system in place since 1760, a small share (around 25 per cent as of now) of the profits of the Crown Estate is returned to the monarch as Sovereign Grant.
 The rest is deposited with the Treasury.

 It is not clear whether such an allowance will be granted to Camilla as Queen Consort and, if it is, the amount she would receive from the Sovereign Grant is also not known.